 Coughs are one of the most common symptoms of childhood illness.
-Although a cough can sound awful, it's not usually a sign of a serious condition.
+A cough can sound awful, but it's not usually a sign of a serious condition.
 In fact, coughing is a healthy and important reflex that helps protect the airways in the throat and chest.

-But sometimes, your child's cough will warrant a trip to the doctor.
+But sometimes, a cough calls for a trip to the doctor.
 Understanding what different types of cough could mean will help you know how to take care of them and when to go to the doctor.

 Barky coughs are usually caused by a swelling in the upper part of the airway.
 Most of the time, a barky cough comes from croup, a swelling of the larynx (voice box) and trachea (windpipe).

-Croup usually is the result of a virus, but can also come from allergies or a change in temperature at night.
+Croup usually is due to a virus, but also can come from allergies or a change in temperature at night.
 Younger children have smaller airways that, if swollen, can make it hard to breathe.
-Kids younger than 3 years old are at the most risk for croup because their airways are so narrow.
+Kids younger than 3 are most at risk for croup because their airways are so narrow.

-A cough from croup can start suddenly and in the middle of the night.
-Often a kid with croup will also have stridor, which is a noisy, harsh breathing (often described as a coarse, musical sound) that occurs when a child inhales.
+A cough from croup can start suddenly, often in the middle of the night.
+Most kids with croup will also have stridor, which is a noisy, harsh breathing (often described as a coarse, musical sound) that happens when the child inhales (breathes in).